A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Incorporating Worker Flexibility and Uncertainty

-In contrast to the FJSSP case, the flexibility $\beta$ of an FJSSP-W benchmark instance needs to include more than only the operations and machines.
-All possible worker assignments for each operation-machine combination need to be taken into account. { To this end, the flexibility as well as the duration variety provided for the FJSSP in Eqs.~\eqref{beta_flexibility} and ~\eqref{duration_variety} have to be adjusted to account for the additional worker requirements.
-Hence, for the FJSSP-W, the $\beta$-flexibility of a benchmark instance is determined as the ratio of the average amount of possible machine-worker combinations per operation $\omega_{avg}$ and the overall amount of unique machine-worker combinations available for the benchmark instance under consideration $\omega_{unique}$, i.e.,
+In contrast to the FJSSP, the introduction of worker dependencies demands for modifications of some of the instance characteristics introduced before.
+Particularly, the flexibility $\beta$ and duration variety $dv$, i.e., Eqs.~\eqref{beta_flexibility} and ~\eqref{duration_variety}, need adjustments to account for the additional worker requirements.
+The flexibility $\beta$ of an FJSSP-W instance requires the consideration of all possible worker assignments for each operation-machine combination.
+It is given as the ratio of the average amount of machine-worker combinations per operation